pclubiitk/pclub-website/_posts/2025-04-03-Containerization-and-Scaling.md

 ### 2. **Microservices Architecture**

 Instead of one giant monolithic app, break it down into microservices.
-Each part—be it the login service, payment gateway, or recommendation engine—runs in its own container.
+Each part, whether it's the login service, payment gateway, or recommendation engine, runs in its own container.
 That way, if the login page gets hammered by a million users, you only scale that component, leaving the rest undisturbed.

 ### 3. **Load Balancing Made Easy**